The Institute for Christian Formation

 The Solemnity of the Nativity of the Lord

-Click on image above to download our 4-page bulletin on the Christmas Season.
+Click on image above to download our ICF 4-page bulletin on the Christmas Season.

 At sundown on December 24, Advent ends and we begin the Christmas Season.
 Christmas is an entire season, not just one day!
 And contrary to the shopping mall mentality, the Christmas Season is just beginning Christmas Day - not ending.
 The word Christmas means the Feast of Christ.
 The Christmas Season continues from sundown Christmas Eve (technically from Evening Prayer I of Christmas) through the Feast of the Baptism of the Lord.